 - Sounds at Tassi Ranch - Cultural landscapes include more than just the physical resources that we can see, but also the sounds and smells unique to the place.
 Listen to the sounds of the remote Tassi Ranch.

-North of the Grand Canyon in the Mojave Desert lies Tassi Ranch, approximately 200 acres of creosote bush ranchland in Grand Canyon-Parashant National Monument.
+Tassi Ranch, located north of the Grand Canyon in the Mojave Desert, consists of approximately 200 acres of creosote bush ranchland in Grand Canyon-Parashant National Monument.
 Today, remnants of the early twentieth century ranch stand in the shade of an oasis of cottonwood trees, fed by the Tassi Springs.
-The ranchers established agriculture in the extreme, remote desert, making adaptions that are still visible in the landscape today.
+The ranchers practiced agriculture in the extreme, remote desert, making adaptions that are still visible in the landscape today.

 Tassi Ranch is a rural historic district whose buildings, structures, and other landscape features comprise a unique and intact ranch core in northwestern Arizona, dating from the first half of the twentieth century.